apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 side of the connection*".
 This is a feature, as it allows one only to consume the entity, and back-pressure servers/clients from overwhelming our application, possibly causing unnecessary buffering of the entity in memory.

-Put another way: Streaming *all the way through* is a feature of Akka HTTP that allows consuming entities (and pulling them through the network) in a streaming fashion, and only *on demand* when the client is ready to consume the bytes.
+Put another way: Streaming *all the way through* is a feature of Apache Pekko HTTP that allows consuming entities (and pulling them through the network) in a streaming fashion, and only *on demand* when the client is ready to consume the bytes.
 Therefore, you have to explicitly consume or discard the entity.